Dynamic direct access of MSO query evaluation over strings: Maintaining semi-groups products

 In this section, we will show how to implement the data structure required in Section~\ref{sec:matrices}, which in particular has a $\dset$ operation that allows to change some of the elements in a sequence of matrices while maintaining their product efficiently.
 Similar problems have been studied under the name of \emph{dynamic word problems} in the literature, see e.g.~\cite{FrandsenMS97,AmarilliJP21}.
 In that setting, one is given a sequence of elements from a semi-group and wants to maintain the product of this sequence under substitution of the elements.
 Depending on the algebraic structure of the semi-group, there are algorithms of different efficiencies, and there is by now quite a good understanding, see again~\cite{FrandsenMS97,AmarilliJP21}.

-\cristian{I changed the notation here where we use $\SG$ for a semi-group, $g,g_1,g_2$ for elements in the semi-group, and we talk about sequences, not about words.
-I did this to remove the conflict with the string notation.}

-We could likely use the results of~\cite{FrandsenMS97} directly to define our data structure (though~\cite{FrandsenMS97} assumes a finite semiring which does not correspond to our setting). \stefan{I have no idea; I honestly do not find the algorithm in the paper.} However, later we will want to support more powerful changes to the strings than just substitutions, and it is not clear how the approach from~\cite{FrandsenMS97} could be adapted for this.
+We could likely use the results of~\cite{FrandsenMS97} directly to define our data structure (though~\cite{FrandsenMS97} assumes a finite semiring which does not correspond to our setting).
+However, later we will want to support more powerful changes to the strings than just substitutions, and it is not clear how the approach from~\cite{FrandsenMS97} could be adapted for this.
 So we choose to use a less technically involved approach that allows for more powerful update operations while only losing a factor of $\log\log(n)$ compared to~\cite{FrandsenMS97}.
 So fix a semi-group $\SG$, i.e.,~a set $\SG$ with an associative operation $\circ$.
 The semi-group that will be of most interest to us are the $(m\times m)$-matrices with elements in $\mathbb{N}$ with the usual matrix multiplication, but our approach here works for any semi-group.
 As it is common, we often leave out the multiplication symbol $\circ$ and write $g_1g_2$ for $g_1\circ g_2$.
-We next introduce our data structure.
+We next introduce our data~structure.